 How to Raise Your Prices Without Losing Your Best Clients

-A small business owner posted something on Reddit earlier this year that stopped a lot of people in their tracks.
+A small business owner posted on Reddit earlier this year and stopped thousands of readers in their tracks.

-If you have been putting off a price increase because you are afraid of losing business, this is the article that will either confirm your fears or dissolve them.
+If you have been putting off a price increase because you are afraid of losing business, this article will either confirm your fears or dissolve them.
 Either way, you will walk away with the math.

 Why Small Businesses Undercharge (It Is Not What You Think)

-The most common explanation for undercharging is fear.
-Fear of losing clients.
-Fear of not being "worth it."
-Fear of someone finding a cheaper option.
+The most common explanation for undercharging is fear: fear of losing clients, fear of not being "worth it," fear of someone finding a cheaper option.
+But the data points to something more systemic.

-SCORE, the small business mentorship nonprofit, found that 82% of service businesses are underpricing their offerings.
-Not undercharging by a little.
-Undercharging in ways that materially damage their margins, their capacity, and their ability to grow.
+SCORE, the small business mentorship nonprofit backed by the U.S. Small Business Administration, found that 82% of service businesses are underpricing their offerings.
+Not undercharging by a little, but undercharging in ways that materially damage their margins, their capacity, and their ability to grow.

-The anchor problem.
+The anchor problem explains the first cause.
 Your first clients set your price expectations.
-You charged what felt reasonable when you were starting out, when you were less experienced, when you needed the work.
-Three years later, the market has moved, your skills have compounded, your costs have climbed—and you are still running on rates that made sense in a different business reality.
+You charged what felt reasonable when you were starting out, less experienced, and needed the work.
+Three years later, the market has moved, your skills have compounded, your costs have climbed, and you are still running on rates that made sense in a different business reality.

-The comparison trap.
+The comparison trap describes the second cause.
 Service providers price against competitors instead of against the value they deliver.
-If the person down the street charges $80/hr, you charge $78.
+If the person down the street charges $80 per hour, you charge $78.
 This creates a race to the bottom across an entire market, none of which is tied to what clients actually value or what the work actually costs.

-The invisible overhead problem.
+The invisible overhead problem accounts for the third cause.
 Most service businesses quote based on direct labor time and materials.
 They forget software, equipment depreciation, unbillable admin hours, marketing costs, and the time it took to become good enough to do the work at all.
-The Bureau of Labor Statistics employment cost index shows service industry costs rising 4–6% annually over the last five years.
+The Bureau of Labor Statistics Employment Cost Index shows service industry costs rising 4 to 6% annually over the last five years.
 Many businesses have not moved rates in the same period.

 The Math: How Losing 30% of Clients Can Increase Your Revenue

-This is the part that changes how people think about pricing.
-Let us do the actual arithmetic.
+This is the section that changes how people think about pricing.
+Here is the actual arithmetic.

 You lose 30% of clients (3 clients walk).
 You are now serving 7 clients.

-Now run the same scenario with a more aggressive response: you fill even one of those three open slots at your new rate.
-8 clients × $1,400 = $11,200/month—$1,200/month more than before, with fewer total clients than you started with.
+Now run the scenario with one replacement client at your new rate: 8 clients times $1,400 equals $11,200 per month.
+That is $1,200 per month more than before, with fewer total clients than you started with.

-And this is before accounting for something critical: the clients who leave when you raise prices are disproportionately your worst clients.
+This is before accounting for something critical.
+The clients who leave when you raise prices are disproportionately your worst clients.
 They are the most price-sensitive, the most time-consuming, the most likely to push back on scope and haggle on invoices.
 Their departure is not a loss.
 It is a filter.

 Average Price Increase Tolerance: What the Data Actually Shows

-Research on client retention and price sensitivity in service businesses points to a consistent finding: clients absorb price increases of 10–15% with minimal churn, provided the increase is framed as a reflection of expanded value or market adjustment rather than presented as an apology.
+Research on client retention and price sensitivity in service businesses points to a consistent finding.
+Clients absorb price increases of 10 to 15% with minimal churn, provided the increase is framed as a reflection of expanded value or market adjustment rather than presented as an apology.

-Above 15%, you start seeing measurable client attrition—but the attrition is not random.
-It concentrates among price-sensitive clients who were never your best customers anyway.
+Above 15%, you start seeing measurable client attrition, but the attrition concentrates among price-sensitive clients who were never your best customers anyway.

-The BLS wage and salary data for service industries can give you a useful benchmark for what "market rate" looks like in your sector.
-If you are in professional services (consulting, design, marketing), median hourly rates have climbed 18–22% over the past three years.
+The BLS wage and salary data for service industries provides a useful benchmark for what market rate looks like in your sector.
+If you are in professional services (consulting, design, marketing), median hourly rates have climbed 18 to 22% over the past three years.
 Home services (HVAC, plumbing, landscaping) have seen similar increases driven by labor and material costs.
 If your rates have not moved at all in that window, you have effectively been cutting your own prices every year through inflation.

-A 10–15% annual increase, implemented consistently, is virtually painless.
+A 10 to 15% annual increase, implemented consistently, is virtually painless.
 A 40% catch-up increase after three years of nothing is what creates disruption.

 5 Signs You Are Undercharging